 albania vs croatia cost beaches and real logistics 7

-Tipping across both countries is modest compared to American norms.
+Tipping in both countries is modest by American standards.
 In Croatia, 10 percent for good table service is standard and genuinely appreciated.
 In Albania, rounding up the bill or leaving a few hundred Lek in physical cash lands warmly — and is the correct scale for the local economy.
+The American instinct to tip 20 percent overshoots local wage norms.

-The American instinct to tip 20 percent disrupts local wage norms rather than expressing generosity.
+Tipping 20 percent disrupts local wage norms rather than expressing generosity.
 Servers in tourist-heavy Croatia are increasingly caught between automated card machines that prompt for 15 or 20 percent and local customers who tip nothing.
 The tension is noticeable.

 Cash is mandatory for tipping in Albania.
-Card readers exist in Tirana restaurants but in coastal towns, payment infrastructure rarely supports card-based gratuities.
+Card readers exist in Tirana restaurants, but in coastal towns payment infrastructure rarely supports card-based gratuities.
 Keep 1,000 ALL notes ($10.90) accessible for this purpose.

 One practical warning for Croatia: some restaurants in peak-season Dubrovnik include a service charge in the total without clearly flagging it on the menu.
 Read the bill line by line before adding anything extra.